-Treatment of breast implant capsular contractures
+Treatment of capsular contracture after breast implant surgery

 Capsular contracture after breast implant placement for breast enlargement occurs in a minority of patients undergoing breast augmentation.
 It’s occurrence, though, is disappointing for the cosmetic patient and frustrating to treat for the plastic surgeon.
 Two modalities exist for treatment of a breast implant capsule that has begun to harden: a medical treatment and a surgical one.
 Preventing capsular contracture is the best method all together, and though an inexact science involving massages after surgery, antibiotics and steroids during surgery, it is the best way to proceed.
 Breast augmentation implant capsule treatment can be challenging but the results are worth it.

 A few years ago, quite by serendipity, some plastic surgeons noted that their patients who had developed breast capsule contractures began to have improvement of their contractures when they were placed on treatments for asthma.
 In asthma, the smooth muscle cells around the bronchi (breathing tubes in the lungs) contract on stimulation by an allergen.
 This brings about an asthma attack: the tightening of the muscles decreases the amount of air passing through to the lungs and the “attack” is underway.
 Asthma drugs such as Accolate and Singulair decrease the reactivity of the smooth muscles and their contracting force.
 They do the same thing in breast implant capsules—they decrease the contracture of the cells and the breast capsule relaxes.
 This is the case in 80% of patients; the other 20% need surgery.